jpcolomer/PositiveNegativeTimeEntity/README.md

 I decided to reduce the dataset by using lemmatization and stopwords.

-Additionally, in order to address the issue of the inbalanced dataset I divided the positive training examples into an arbitrary number between 1 and 8, then pick one of those buckets and merge it with the negative examples.
+Additionally, in order to address the issue of the imbalanced dataset I divided the positive training examples into an arbitrary number between 1 and 8, then pick one of those buckets and merge it with the negative examples.
 In other words I undersampled the positive examples and the